There are currently 1 comments and 0 photos online for this walk.

 The hospices of Sussex are dedicated to providing specialist end-of-life care.
 Friends of Sussex Hospices has worked with partners and supporters to create the Sussex Hospices Trail, a 200 mile long-distance path to support and raise awareness of the twelve hospice care providers that serve the adults and children of Sussex.

-The terrain is mainly flat with a few fairly gentle inclines.
-The walk difficulty has been slightly upgraded due to the fact that several of the paths are very rarely used so not well-trodden and careful attention to the map is required (an OS map is a useful addition).
-There are a variety of stiles to cross, suitable throughout for medium sized dogs, and two gates that appear to be impassable for dogs, but closer inspection reveals chains with spring gate clips.
-You are likely to come across cattle in two of the fields with some friendly horses in the fifth section.
-Allow 4 hours.
+The terrain has both flat and hilly sections.
+The walk difficulty has been slightly upgraded due to the fact that several of the paths are very rarely used so not well-trodden and careful attention to the map is required (an OS map may be a useful addition).
+You are likely to be sharing several path stretches with livestock, including cattle in a few fields and horses in the fifth section.
+There are a variety of stiles to cross.
+Some of these are tall so could be challenging for humans, but they are suitable throughout for medium sized dogs.
+There are two gates that appear to be impassable for dogs, but closer inspection reveals chains with spring gate clips.
+Allow 3 hours.

 The only available hospitality on the route is at your destination in Heathfield where a variety of cafes and restaurants can be found.

-The only public transport to Burwash Common is the No. 31 bus which runs from Haywards Heath (via Uckfield and Heathfield) to Burwash Common, terminating at Hurst Green.
-The same bus can be used for the return leg.
-Buses normally run about every 2 hours Mon-Fri, with 4 buses on a Saturday and NO SERVICE on a Sunday.
-Check timetables before you travel and on Sundays you will need to make other arrangements, using taxis or two cars.
+Buses run from Haywards Heath (via Uckfield and Heathfield) to Burwash Common, terminating at Hurst Green.
+This bus can be used for the return leg.
+Buses normally run about every 2 hours Mon-Fri, with NO SERVICE on a Saturday or Sunday.
+Check timetables before you travel and at weekends you will need to make other arrangements, using taxis or two cars.

 |Start to Cross A265|